Angienoelhaverly/UFOs/README.md

 # UFOs

 ## Project Purpose
 JavaScript is a well-established coding language that was designed to enhance HTML.
-The idea behind Javascript is that it enhances websites by providing front-end functionality, customization, and allowing for user input to create dynamic web pages.
-It helps make websites visually appealing and interactive.
-It's the backbone of many popular visualization libraries, such as Plotly, and is often used to create custom dashboards.
-JavaScript also provides a high level of customization: the dashboards built to deliver visual data, such as maps or graphs, can be as simple or complex as needed.
+Javascript enhances websites by providing front-end functionality, customization, dashboards (such as maps or graphs), and allows for user input to create dynamic web pages.
+Javascript enables websites to be visually appealing and interactive.

 In this repository, we will use Javascript to create a table that organizes UFO data that is stored as a JavaScript array, or list.
 This table will have the ability to filter data based on certain criteria and will be created using JavaScript as the primary coding language.

 ### Goals